thallatt/PSAND/README.md

 # PSAND: Planetary Structure ANd Dynamics
 A python method to couple planetary structure and dynamics, as published in Hallatt & Millholland (2025): https://arxiv.org/abs/2509.22923.

+If you use PSAND, please cite Hallatt & Millholland (2025) (https://arxiv.org/abs/2509.22923).

+Please also reach out to me if you would like to collaborate, have questions, or if you would like bespoke structure models to be created.
+I can be reached at thallatt@mit.edu.

 Data files for interpolation take up 117 MB (compressed) / 538 MB (uncompressed).

 ## A minimal working example